-Used power tools can be hit and miss.
+Used power tools can complement your current collection.

 Some are a great deal and can be like new with a simple rebuild.
 Many folks are in the market for a particular tool and know they can find some of the best that is just now broken in.

 If you have some of these quality tools or are looking to buy, here are some names, models, and qualities to look for to get the most out of reselling your used power tools.

 What Kind of Used Power Tools Are Good?